 Charts and Graphs can attract user attention, so using MS Excel.
 We can build interactive charts and graphs to tell the story better than the summary tables alone.

 #11 – Dynamic Formulas

-When the excel formulas are applied we can make them dynamic so that when the data range gets addition or deletion our formulas shows the updated results instantly.
+When the excel formulas are applied, we can make them dynamic so that when the data range gets an addition or deletion, our formula shows the updated results instantly.

 #12 – Automation Through Excel

-At last, when you move to the advanced level of MS Excel you may get bored of daily routine works in excel, in that case, we can automate the reports in excel by using the VBA coding language.
+At last, when you move to the advanced level of MS Excel, you may get bored with daily routine works in excel.
+In that case, we can automate the reports in excel by using the VBA coding language.